 The Email context outputs HTML email with embedded formatting to an email client through the use of an email server.
 The HTML generated by this context is meant to be compatible with as many clients and as many devices as possible.

-Email Output can be generated in two different ways: from the Designer or via Workflow.
-In both cases, email is sent in a single batch for the whole record set.
+Email is sent in a single batch for the whole record set.

 To test a template, you can send a test email first.

 Output, generated from an Email template, can have the following attachments: